Bill Snow: Cigarette advertising and smoking

 Bill Snow was one of Australia's early environmental and fresh air campaigners.
 When a fellow anti-smoking campaigner, Brian McBride, sued a bus driver for assaulting him with tobacco smoke on a non-smoking bus, Bill and Gayle Russell came forward in his support.
 This action led to the formation of the Non-Smokers Rights Movement in 1978, later to become the Non Smokers Movement of Australia.

-Frustrated at the lack of action on tobacco he began to write graffiti on tobacco billboards in 1977, which were more than half the outdoor advertising at that time.
-In 1978 Simon Chapman, and others involved in public health who, concerned about tobacco advertising, formed a group called MOP UP (Movement Opposed to the Promotion of Unhealthy Products) but after the meeting Bill, Geoff Coleman and Ric Bolzan decided that direct action would be more effective using satire on billboards, linked by the simple words BUGA UP (Billboard Utilising Graffitists Against Unhealthy Promotions).
-The idea was that anyone could see the concept, pick up a spray can and contribute to the war against tobacco promotion and disease.
-A blank billboard was found, the acronym was painted and publicised with a catalogue illustrated with photographed billboards and leaflets, but the most powerful message was sprayed by people on many billboards.

 Bill travelled in his van with 'BUGA UP Rules OK' painted on the front, while rainbows and dolphin motifs were painted on the sides by his partner and fellow graffitist Danielle Kluth.
 This mobile display helped to publicise his environmental causes.
-He drove around with spray cans and a bucket with paint bombs floating in it, just in case they were required.
-He probably re-faced more billboards than anyone else, with the possible exception of Fred Cole, but he was not one to rush a job.
-He could linger at a billboard for half an hour, using his printer’s eye to ensure his alterations were ‘perfect’.
-Needless to say, he was arrested on numerous occasions and spent time in gaol 'on principle' rather than pay a fine.
+He drove around with spray cans and a bucket with paint bombs floating in it.